Multiple sclerosis is My Living Hell

 • Posted on

 "For eight years, we were like soul brothers from another mother our connection was cosmic, forged by fate itself.
-I ruled Viper Storm Entertainment like a dark god, dragging my ass on air week after week, doing the work of two people.
+I ruled v S E like a dark god, dragging my ass on air week after week, doing the work of two people.
 Spoiler: Viper was the other one.
 He was the producer, I held total creative control.
 Three shows a week, hours of unfiltered chaos.
 But as the show grew, Viper changed.
 The fame, the numbers, the music—it all got to him.
 His PTSD held him tighter than ever.
 But still, we made magic.
 His music?
 Off the charts.
 We created so many singles together, my voice echoing on others.
 But I was the engine.
 I wasn’t just a shock-jock I was the lifeline, the fire that kept us burning."

 Did I mention the two heart events?
 Yeah, two of them, live on air.
 Because why not?
 Apparently, in my world, even death couldn’t get in the way of good content.
 Kept going, barely breathing, until the ambulance came.
 The audience had no clue.